Vascular Plants of the Gila Wilderness

 Synonyms:

-Solanum conioides Moricand ex Dunal
+Solanum coniodes Moricand ex Dunal

-Chamaesaracha conioides is highly branched and can give the appearance of small clump rather than a single plant, although it only stands about 10-20cm tall.
+Chamaesaracha coniodes is highly branched and can give the appearance of small clump rather than a single plant, although it only stands about 10-20cm tall.
 The leaves and stems are viscid-puberulent (sticky-hairy) and somewhat grayish in appearance.
 The flowers are pale yellow.
 The shape of the leaves is lanceolate, and is the easiest field character that distinguishes this species from Chamaesaracha coronopus which has longer lobed leaves and a similar pale yellow flower.
-The hairs on Chamaesaracha conioides are typically unbranched while those on Chamaesaracha coronopus are stellate or branched.
-Chamaesarache conioides is found in loose sand or gravel at lower to middle elevation.
+The hairs on Chamaesaracha coniodes are typically unbranched while those on Chamaesaracha coronopus are stellate or branched.
+Chamaesarache coniodes is found in loose sand or gravel at lower to middle elevation.

 Please click on an image for a larger file.